Stefan79-afk/BuyIT/README.md

 connected properly to the database

-Now, to actually properly run your application, you will need to add data to your database (the database has be called **buy_it**).
+Now, to actually properly run your application, you will need to add data to your database (the database has to be called **buy_it**).
 In the data directory located in the root project’s directory, you will find a bunch of .json files, each labeled by the collection name.
 Go ahead and create a collection for each, and then import the data into the respective collection.
 After this, you are good to go!